-- The Valved Peelable Introducer Sheath is designed to reduce blood loss and the risk of air intake but it is not a hemostasis valve. - It is not intended to create a complete two-way seal nor is it intended for arterial use. - The valve will substantially reduce air intake.
-At -12 mm Hg vacuum pressure the Valved Peelable Introducer Sheath may allow up to 4cc/sec of air to pass through the valve. - The valve will substantially reduce the rate of blood flow but some blood loss through the valve may occur. - 14.
+- The Valved Peelable Introducer is designed to reduce blood loss and the risk of air intake but it is not a Hemostasis valve. - It is not intended to create a complete two-way seal nor is it intended for arterial use. - The valve will substantially reduce air intake.
+At -12mmHg vacuum pressure the introducer may allow up to 4cc/sec of air to pass through the valve. - The valve will substantially reduce the rate of blood flow but some blood loss through the valve may occur. - 11.
 Remove the dilator from the sheath and slide the valve over the sheath opening.
 Insert the dilator through the valve and lock in place using the rotating collar.

-15. Advance the introducer/dilator assembly over the guidewire and into the vein.
+12. Advance the introducer/dilator assembly over the guidewire and into the vein.

 Note: If alternate sheath is used, follow manufacturer's instructions.
 Caution: Never leave sheath in place as an indwelling catheter.
-Damage to vein will occur.
+Damage to the vein will occur.

-16. Remove the dilator and guidewire from the introducer/dilator assembly by unlocking the rotating collar and gently withdrawing the dilator from the sheath.
+Remove the dilator and guidewire from the introducer/dilator assembly by unlocking the rotating collar and gently withdrawing the dilator from the sheath.

-Note: If the procedure does not allow the use of a valve, slide the valve away from the sheath opening and use as a standard sheath
+Note: If the procedure does not allow the use of a valve, slide the valve away from the sheath opening and use as a standard sheath.

-17. Advance distal tip of catheter through the valve.
+14. Advance distal tip of catheter through the valve.
 To prevent kinking the catheter, it may be necessary to advance in small steps by grasping the catheter close to the sheath.

-- 18. After the catheter has been positioned, crack the sheath handle in half. - 19.
-Peel the non-valved side of the handle partially away from the catheter. - 20.
+- 15. After the catheter has been positioned, crack the sheath handle in half. - 16.
+Peel the non-valved side of the handle partially away from the catheter. - 17.
 Near the valve, hold the catheter firmly in position and pull the valve off of the catheter.